The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Set a hierarchy for your content.

-There’s a reason why different pages have different layouts.
-Your home page should look different from your individual web pages and those pages may look different from each other, too.
+There's a reason why different pages have different layouts.
+Your homepage should look different from your individual web pages, and those pages may look different from each other, too.

-The reason being is that you should try to build your layout around the most important piece of content on that page.
-This creates a hierarchy that you can follow for the rest of the elements, so they’ll direct the viewer’s attention back to that main piece of content.
+Why?
+You should try to build your layout around the most important piece of content on that page.
+This creates a hierarchy that you can follow for the rest of the elements, so they‘ll direct the viewer’s attention back to that main piece of content.

-For example, take a look at HubSpot’s home page.
+For example, take a look at HubSpot's homepage:

 Page Layout Design Ideas